pratham-0094/MUSICAL-NOTES/README.md

 # MUSICAL-NOTES 🎵
-In this webpage you get all information regarding any musical instrumert.It is made using HTML and CSS.
+In this webpage you get all information regarding any musical instrumert.
+It is made using HTML and CSS.